Zensonaton/MinecraftClientGobrrr/README.md

 # Minecraft Client go brrr

-**Fabric mod that forces Minecraft to create game window much earlier**.
+**Fabric/Quilt mod that forces Minecraft to create game window much earlier**.
 Lets say that you are playing on a huge modpack like AOF.
 The thing is that you need to wait several minutes to see game window.
 This mod changes that, forcing Minecraft to create a game window a lot earlier.
 Although, that window cannot be interacted with, it is still a great indicator that the game is actually loading.

 ## Compatibility